Clinical UM Guideline

 When services are Not Medically Necessary:

-For the following procedure and diagnosis codes; or when the code describes a procedure designated in the Clinical Indications section as not medically necessary.
+For the following procedure and diagnosis codes, or when the code describes a procedure designated in the Clinical Indications section as not medically necessary.

 CPT